 To prepare to put away your decorations, obtain a box or several boxes and storage containers.
 Get as many boxes and storage containers as possible to safely store your Christmas lights.

-This storage method will keep your Christmas lights safe and dry and prevent your lights from breaking or getting damaged.
+This Christmas light storage method will keep your Christmas lights safe and dry and prevent your lights from breaking or getting damaged.

 When taking down the lights, untangle them by laying them flat and stretching them out while removing any twists or kinks.